Meet the Celebrity Come Dine With Me 2020 contestants

 Made In Chelsea’s Mark Francis Vandelli will shut out the week together with his internet hosting expertise.

-The truth star, who can be a menswear designer, has been a forged member on the E4 sequence for nearly a decade.
-He competed on the 2016 sequence of The Bounce and appeared in his personal spin-off present, Mark-Francis’ Huge Evening Out, the 12 months after.
+The truth star, who can be a menswear clothier, has been a solid member on the E4 collection for nearly a decade.
+He competed on the 2016 collection of The Bounce and appeared in his personal spin-off present, Mark-Francis’ Large Evening Out, the 12 months after.

 Movie star Come Dine With Me will air each weeknight on E4 from Monday 27th January to Friday 14th February.